Rab Douglas

-Robert James Douglas (born 24 April 1972), known professionally as Rab Douglas is a Scottish former professional footballer who played as a goalkeeper.
+Robert James "Rab" Douglas (born 24 April 1972) is a Scottish former professional footballer who played as a goalkeeper.
 He played for several clubs, including Livingston, Dundee, Celtic, Leicester City, Forfar Athletic and was a goalkeeping coach with Arbroath.
 Douglas was part of the Celtic side that reached the 2003 UEFA Cup Final, under the management of Martin O'Neill.
 He also represented Scotland at international level, playing 19 times between 2002 and 2005.

 In 2017, Douglas was inducted into the Dundee FC Hall of Fame.

-Playing career
+Club career

 Meadowbank Thistle and Livingston

 Douglas was born in Lanark.
 He began his professional career in 1993 when he signed for Scottish Second Division side Meadowbank Thistle.
 Meadowbank Thistle were relegated to the Third Division at the end of 1993–94, and in 1995 relocated to Livingston and changed their name accordingly.
 By this time, Douglas had become their first-choice goalkeeper.
 The re-branded club had a successful first season and won promotion to the Second Division.